 The Heart Foundation has a range of evidence-based position statements for health professionals including dietitians, nutritionists, general practice, allied health and health professionals working in the area of nutrition and cardiovascular health.

-- Fruits, vegetables and wholegrains
+- Plenty of vegetables, fruits and wholegrains

 - Healthy fat choices with nuts, seeds, avocados, olives and their oils for cooking